lucanest/mseaboard/README.md

 Provided the input data is properly formatted this panel allows a great deal of flexibility, beyond phylogenetic distance matrices the panel can be used to visualize protein residue distance matrices, HB plots, coevolution and correlation matrices, attention/saliency maps of a neural network, and in general any kind of data that can benefit from being visualized as 2D heatmap.
 The **colorbar** is a legend but also a threshold selector, clicking on it all cells containing values below the treshold will be colored with one color, those with values above it with the other (this can for instance turn a residue distance matrix into a protein contact map), click on the colorbar again to restore the original view.

-<em>Can be linked to:</em> MSA panels, Tree panels, Heatmap panels, protein structures.
+<em>Can be linked to:</em> MSA panels, Tree panels, Heatmap panels, Protein structure panels.

 - By clicking on the **Tree button** the user can reconstruct a tree from the matrix via the Neighbor Joining algorithm (Saitou and Nei “The neighbor-joining method: A new method for reconstructing phylogenetic trees”), the tree will be opened in another panel, linked to the original one.